 Due to the inherent slowness, low resolution and limited ability to completely fill in solid areas, physical pen plotters have fallen out of favor.
-Today, they are dinosaurs with few models still for sale.
+Today, they are dinosaurs, though a few models are still for sale.

-For example, Epson's SureColor T5270 uses the company's PrecisionCore TFP printhead to precisely produce 2,880 x 440 dpi resolution images with inkjet nozzles that can pump out dots as small as 3.5 picoliters.
-This translates into lines as thin as 0.2 mm with an accuracy of 0.1 percent, easily exceeding the typical pen plotter's 0.35 mm line width and 1,000 dpi top resolution.
+For example, Epson's SureColor T5270 uses the company's PrecisionCore TFP printhead to precisely produce 2,880 x 440 dpi resolution images with inkjet nozzles that pump out dots as small as 3.5 picoliters.
+This translates into lines as thin as 0.2mm, with an accuracy of 0.1%, easily exceeding the typical pen plotter's 0.35-mm line width and 1,000 dpi top resolution.

 Able to use 36-inch wide media, the T5270 has a built-in cutter, holds up to two rolls of printing media and can move between them in an instant.
 It's fast, with the ability to print high-quality, 24 x 36-inch CAD design prints ready for the construction site or factory floor in less than a minute.
 The single-roll T5270 printer sells for $3,995, while its double-roll cousin goes for $5,995.